cloudfoundry-community/splunk-firehose-nozzle/README.md

 ```

 #### Troubleshooting
-In most cases, you would only need to troubleshoot from Splunk which include not only firehose data but also this nozzle internal logs.
-However, if the nozzle is still not forwarding any data, a good place to start is to get app internal logs directly:
+In most cases you will only need to troubleshoot from Splunk which includes not only firehose data but also this Splunk nozzle internal logs.
+However, if the nozzle is still not forwarding any data, a good place to start is to get the application internal logs directly:

 ```shell
 cf logs splunk-firehose-nozzle
 ```

-A common mis-configuration occurs when having invalid or unsigned certificate for Cloud Foundry API endpoint.
-In that case, for non-production environments, you can set `SKIP_SSL_VALIDATION` to `true` in above manifest.yml before re-deploying the app.
+A common mis-configuration occurs when having invalid or unsigned certificate(s) for the Cloud Foundry API endpoint.
+In the case for non-production environments, you can set `SKIP_SSL_VALIDATION` to `true` in manifest.yml before re-deploying the app.

 #### Searching Events

-Here are two short Splunk queries to start exploring some of the events
+Here are two short Splunk queries to start exploring some of the Cloud Foundry events in Splunk.

 ```
 sourcetype="cf:valuemetric"